 James Lopez is a mission-driven student and relationship-builder.
 He has taught himself many instruments and has played soccer since he was four.
 As a Salesforce Developer, he hopes to help Westmont move in the right direction by embracing new technological practices and to be an ambassador in the ever-evolving conversation of technology.

-A rising Data Analytics junior at Westmont, Frank served as the event coordinator on the Westmont Activities Council and will join the Intercultural Program, ICP's leadership team in the fall.
+A rising Data Analytics senior at Westmont, Frank served as the event coordinator on the Westmont Activities Council and will join the Intercultural Program, ICP's leadership team in the fall.
 As one of the new members on the team, Frank hopes to develop his leadership, technical, and team-building skills.
 Outside CATLab, Frank loves jumping in the ocean at any time of the day and mixing random ingredients while making dinner.

 Focused, detail oriented, and easy-going, John Panos is a Computer Science major at Westmont and a Salesforce Developer at the CATLab.
 This summer he hopes to soak up as much knowledge as he can in order to apply it to the CATLab.
 He is also a mechanical keyboard enthusiast and outside of the CATLab, he loves building custom computers and servers.